Aymen568/CoT_health_monit/README.md

 ## Implementation

-We followed a comprehensive guide for installing and configuring the Wildfly server, focusing on steps outlined for Azure virtual machine deployment.
-The guide covered essential tasks such as certificate provisioning and network configuration.
+We adhered to a comprehensive guide that provided step-by-step instructions for the installation and configuration of the Wildfly server, with a specific focus on deployment within an Azure virtual machine.
+The guide encompassed critical tasks, including certificate provisioning and network configuration.

-Regarding the sensor components, the Arduino code responsible for collecting sensor data is located in the embedding folder.
-The reader.py file is dedicated to implementing the UART protocol for serial communication.
-Another file manages the communication between the sensor and the broker through the Raspberry Pi.
+Concerning the sensor components, the Arduino code responsible for gathering sensor data can be found in the "embedding" folder.
+The "reader.py" file is dedicated to the implementation of the UART protocol for serial communication, while another file manages communication between the sensor and the broker through the Raspberry Pi.

-For the client side, the 'health monitoring/Web-App' folder contains detailed information about both the front-end and back-end implementations.
+On the client side, detailed information about both the front-end and back-end implementations can be located in the 'health monitoring/Web-App' folder.
 Within the Health Monitoring section, the middleware architecture is documented as the final component of the system.

 ## Deployment Server